 - If an I-SMF is selected and the PDU Session supports mechanisms for redundant transmission defined in TS 23.501 [2] clause 5.33.2.2, the SMF rejects the PDU Session Establishment Request.

-- If an I-SMF is selected and the PDU Session supports Time Sensitive Communications (as defined in TS 23.501 [2] clause 5.27 and 5.28), or if the PDU session supports redundant transmission defined in TS 23.501 [2] clauses 5.33.2.1 or 5.33.2.3, the SMF may, based on local policy, reject the PDU Session Establishment Request.For the Home-Routed roaming case, the UE requested PDU Session Establishment procedure for Home-routed Roaming in clause 4.3.2.2.2 can be reused with the following change.
+- If an I-SMF is selected and the PDU Session supports Time Sensitive Communications (as defined in TS 23.501 [2] clause 5.27 and 5.28), or if the PDU session supports redundant transmission defined in TS 23.501 [2] clauses 5.33.2.1 or 5.33.2.3, the SMF may, based on local policy, reject the PDU Session Establishment Request.

+- If the selected SMF cannot serve the target DNAI requested by the PCC rule, the SMF issues Nsmf_PDUSession_SMContextStatusNotify to provide the target DNAI information to the AMF.
+The procedure of Home-routed Roaming defined in clause 4.3.2.2.2 is used to establish the PDU Session.
+Compared to this procedure, the V-SMF and V-UPF are replaced by I-SMF and I-UPF respectively, and H-SMF and H-UPF are replaced by SMF and UPF(PSA) respectively.
+The AMF selects an I-SMF that serves this target DNAI in step 2.
+Then AMF sends a Nsmf_PDUSession_CreateSMContext Request to the I-SMF as defined in step 3a, and the target DNAI received from SMF is included in the message.

+For the Home-Routed roaming case, the UE requested PDU Session Establishment procedure for Home-routed Roaming in clause 4.3.2.2.2 can be reused with the following change.

 - If the service area of the selected V-SMF does not include the current UE location and the UE requests a MA PDU Session, then the AMF rejects the MA PDU Session Establishment procedure.